 When using taxis in Asia, the custom is to simply round up your fare to the nearest whole amount.
 An even amount prevents the driver from having to dig for change, and it's the best way to leave a little extra for someone who was courteous.

 Tipping in Nepal is still not entirely customary and may even cause embarrassment in some instances.
-Tips should be given in a discreet manner.
+Tips should be given in a discreet manner, as this helps eliminate any potential "loss of face" for the recipient.
 Don’t showboat your generosity; instead, put your gift into an envelope or discreetly take the recipient aside to give it to them.
 You may find that they thank you then simply stuff the envelope or gratuity into a pocket without opening it in front of you.

 Many travelers who visit Nepal with adventure in mind end up purchasing clothing and gear they don't want to carry home.
-If you find yourself with extra equipment (e.g., hiking poles, gloves, etc), you can offer it to your guide or porters at the end of your trek.
+If you find yourself with extra equipment such as hiking poles or gloves, offer it to your guide or porters at the end of your trek.

 Again, in the spirit of not causing anyone embarrassment over "charity" received, ask the recipient if they know someone who can make use of the gear rather than offering it directly to them.
-If they accept, give without making a big deal about how good the condition of items still is (i.e., "only used once").
+If they accept, hand it over without making a big deal about the condition of the items.